Aurelia-Axis/InsureO/README.md

 ---

-## 💡 Our Solution — InsurO
+## 💡 Our Solution — InsureO

-InsurO is an **AI-driven parametric insurance platform** that:
+InsureO is an **AI-driven parametric insurance platform** that:

 -  **Automatically detects** income-impacting disruptions in real time
 -  **Measures actual earning loss** — not just traffic or weather conditions
 -  **Triggers instant payouts** without any manual claim filing
 -  **Predicts disruptions before they happen** so workers can avoid income loss proactively

-> InsurO doesn't ask workers to prove their loss.
+> InsureO doesn't ask workers to prove their loss.
 The system detects it, verifies it, and pays it — automatically.

 ---

 ## The Core Innovation: Earning Efficiency Model

-Most systems ask: *"Is there traffic?"* — InsurO asks: **"Has the worker's earning ability actually dropped?"**
+Most systems ask: *"Is there traffic?"* — InsureO asks: **"Has the worker's earning ability actually dropped?"**

 ```
 efficiency = current_earnings / expected_earnings